 … Surrender to me does not mean to fret, to be upset, or to lose hope, nor does it mean offering to me a worried prayer asking me to follow you and change your worry into prayer.
 It is against this surrender, deeply against it, to worry, to be nervous and to desire to think about the consequences of anything.

 It is like the confusion that children feel when they ask their mother to see to their needs, and then try to take care of those needs for themselves so that their childlike efforts get in their mother’s way.
-Surrender means to placidly close the eyes of the soul, to turn away from thoughts of tribulation and to put yourself in my care, so that only I act, saying, “You take care of it.”‘Jesus, you take care of it!’
-Surrender Novena
+Surrender means to placidly close the eyes of the soul, to turn away from thoughts of tribulation and to put yourself in my care, so that only I act, saying, “You take care of it.”

-Probably you already know who Padre Pio was and how much Padre Pio in Italy and beyond worshiped is.
+Probably you already know who Padre Pio was and how much Padre Pio worshiped is in Italy and beyond.
 Neapolitans love St Padre Pio and pray for his intercession.
 There are numerous small altars with images and sculptures of Padre Pio in the streets of Naples.